-Wafer-ash is a small, native tree or large shrub that produces small fragrant flowers and wafer-like winged seeds, similar to elms.
+Wafer-ash is a small native tree or large shrub.
+It produces small fragrant flowers and wafer-like winged seeds, similar to elms.
 It is a good plant for naturalizing or woodland landscapes.
 Despite the name, this tree is not a true ash tree and is unaffected by the emerald ash borer.

 This species is native to the Chicago region according to Swink and Wilhelm’s Plants of the Chicago Region, with updates made according to current research.

 - Family (English) Citrus, Rue

 - Native locale Chicago area, Illinois, North America

 - Size range Large shrub (more than 8 feet), Compact tree (10-15 feet), Small tree (15-25 feet)

 - Light exposure Full sun (6 hrs direct light daily), Partial sun / shade (4-6 hrs light daily), Full shade (4 hrs or less of light daily)